-There are two kinds of probationary licenses in Victoria:
+There are two kinds of probationary licence in Victoria:

 - P1 (red P plate), which lasts for at least the first 12 months of probationary driving

-- P2 (green P plate), which normally starts 12 months from when you get your P1 license and lasts for at least three years
+- P2 (green P plate), which normally starts 12 months from when you get your P1 licence and lasts for at least three years

-There are slightly different rules and restrictions that apply to P1 (red) and P2 (green) P-platers - see "Rules and Restrictions" below for an overview.
+There are different rules and restrictions that apply to P1 (red) and P2 (green) P-platers - see the "Rules and restrictions for P-platers" section below for an overview.

-If you are found guilty of any driving offences or you break any of the rules that apply to P1 or P2 license holders, you may have the duration of your P1 or P2 license extended as part of any penalties that are applied to you.
+If you're found guilty of any driving offences, or you break any of the rules for P1 or P2 drivers, you may have your P1 or P2 licence period extended as part of any penalties that are applied to you.

-A P1 driver is not allowed to carry more than one "peer passenger" when driving.
-A "peer passenger" is a person who is between 16 and 22 who is NOT a P1 driver's:
+A P1 driver isn't allowed to carry more than one "peer passenger" when driving.
+A "peer passenger" is a person who is between 16 and 22 who is NOT the P1 driver's: